Losant/losant-docs/docs/workflows/triggers/on-inactivity.md

+---
+flowclass:
-flowclass: Application
+  - Application
-description: Learn more about the Losant Device: Inactivity Trigger.
+description: 'Learn more about the Losant Device: Inactivity Trigger.'
+---

 # Device: Inactive Trigger